chaima-elm/terraform-scripts/README.md

 ## Variables

-We can also launch our instance the same way but using variables
+We can also launch our instance the same way using variables

 all needed resources are on the directory Var